gaoshu883/frontend-nanodegree-mobile-portfolio/README.md

   var dx = document.body.scrollTop / 1250;

   // There are only five different phases applied for all items, so make five items a group,
-  // the first phase will be added to the first one of each group, and so forth. var n = items.length / 5; // Uses n for caching the number of group outside the for-loop for (var i = 0; i < 5; i++) {
+  // the first phase will be applied to the first one of each group, and so forth. var n = items.length / 5; // Uses n for caching the number of group outside the for-loop for (var i = 0; i < 5; i++) {
     var phase = Math.sin(dx + i);